-- Video is unavailable January 1st through the 16th (either because the video archives have already been overwritten, or the system was not online). - The dots from January 17th to the 22nd are lighter, indicating that only partial recording is available (due to retention rules, motion-only recording, or other factors, for one or more cameras on the Stage). - Bright dots (January 23rd through 27th) indicate that complete video is available. - Video shows as unavailable (no dots) for all dates in the future.
+- Video is unavailable July 1st to the 3rd (either because the video archives have already been overwritten, or the system was not online). - The dot on July 4th is lighter, indicating that only partial recording is available (due to retention rules, motion-only recording, or other factors, for one or more cameras on the Stage). - Bright dots (July 5th to the 24th) indicate that complete video is available. - Video is unavailable July 25th to the 31st because those are future dates.

-2. Click a date and time (as needed) from the calendar, then click the Go button.
-The Timeline Bar will jump to the selected date and time.
+2. Click a different date and time (as needed) from the calendar, then click the Go button.
+The software will jump to the selected date and time on the Timeline Bar.